-The proposed Standard includes requirements to help in preventing the VR headset from damaging a user’s face or eyes.
+The Standard includes requirements to help in preventing the VR headset from damaging a user’s face or eyes.
 It proposes methods for tests to see if the brightness will burn a user’s retinas, or if the foam part of the headset will cause allergic reactions or itching.

-The proposed requirements for skin compatibility tests state that any part that makes contact with skin should be assessed to see if it could irritate skin.
+The requirements for skin compatibility tests state that any part that makes contact with skin should be assessed to see if it could irritate skin.
 Even if they are worn only for 10 minutes, three times every two weeks they must be tested.
 Materials intended for prolonged skin contact (PSC) should first be tested by evaluating their safety data sheets to identify materials that may be linked with hazards to skin.
 To mark potential dangers, the scientists should apply a solution, or a mixture that represents sweat to see the reactions it has with the foam on the VR headset.

-The proposed requirements for an ocular surface temperature test state that researchers should put a VR headset on a dummy and record the temperature that the headset emits.
+The requirements for an ocular surface temperature test state that researchers should put a VR headset on a dummy and record the temperature that the headset emits.
 If the headset exceeds 43°C (109.4°F), it fails the test because it could potentially damage the eyes.